artemkv/artemkv.github.io/distributed.md

 - Ideally, the clients should never know there is more than one replica (strong consistency)
 - There are different ways replicas can disagree, and several properties (consistency guarantees) that can be violated:
 - **Read your writes (RYW)**
-- Example of violation: Alice writes x=3, write gets acknowledged by primary, Alice reads the value of x and the stale replica returns 2
+- Example of violation: Alice writes `x=3`, write gets acknowledged by primary, Alice reads the value of `x` and the stale replica returns 2
 - **FIFO consistency** (writes done by a single process are seen by all the processes in the order they are issued)
-- Example of violation: Alice writes x=3, write gets acknowledged by primary, Alice writes x=5, write gets acknowledged by primary, but the writes replicate in a wrong order, so when the Bob asks for the value of x, the replica returns 3
+- Example of violation: Alice writes `x=3`, write gets acknowledged by primary, Alice writes `x=5`, write gets acknowledged by primary, but the writes replicate in a wrong order, so when the Bob asks for the value of `x`, the replica returns 3
 - **Causal consistency** (writes that are related by "happens before" relationship must be seen in the same causal order by all processes)
-- Example of violation: Alice writes x=3, write gets acknowledged by primary, and replicates to replica A, but not replica B, Bob asks for the value of x, replica A responds with 3, but when Bob asks again, stale replica B responds with 2
+- Example of violation: Alice writes `x=3`, write gets acknowledged by primary, and replicates to replica `A`, but not replica `B`, Bob asks for the value of `x`, replica `A` responds with 3, but when Bob asks again, stale replica `B` responds with 2
 - For the consistency guarantees discussed here, the stronger ones encompass the weaker ones, the order is: Whatever → RYW → FIFO → Causal → Strong
 - Some people define as much as 50 levels of consistency guarantees, those do not nest nicely; but you don't necessarily need to know all of those
 - It is very hard to maintain strong consistency, but you probably do not need it